 1. Reporting Incidents

-· Provide all relevant details, include photographs, witness reports or details of witnesses, details of weather and road conditions etc. if possible;
+- Provide all relevant details, include photographs, details of weather and conditions etc, witness reports or details of witnesses if possible.

-· It is not necessary that an accident victim reports the incident themselves, in some cases where injuries are severe the accident victim may not be in a position to complete the claim form.
-In such cases it is perfectly acceptable that, say, the promoting club concerned complete the incident form.
+- It is not necessary than an accident victim reports the incident themselves, in some cases where injuries are severe the victim may not be in a position to complete the claim form.
+In such cases it is perfectly acceptable that an official from the event, promoting club or family member complete the report form.

 2. Claim Process

-· Cycling Ireland will pass the claim to its insurance brokers, O’Driscoll O’Neil - http://www.odon.ie/;
+- Cycling Ireland will pass the claim to its insurance brokers O'Driscoll O'Neill - http://www.odon.ie/

-· O’Driscoll O’Neil will liaise directly with the relevant member where there is a claim for medical expenses and the like.
+- O'Driscoll O'Neil will liaise directly with the relevant member where there is a claim for medical expenses etc.

-· In the event of a serious injury a liability assessor will be appointed.
-It is important that all details regarding witnesses, photographs, risk management details are retained by the race/event organiser.
+- In the event of a serious injury a liability assessor may be appointed.
+It is important that all details regarding the witnesses, photographs, risk management details are retained by the race/event organiser.